-Some believe, "He does not name himself, as thinking his own name not worthy to be preserved in these records."
+Some believe "He does not name himself, thinking his own name is not worthy to be preserved in these records."
 Matthew Henry

 Verse 21-22: "When Peter saw him, he said to Jesus, "Lord, what about this man?
 Jesus said to him, "If it is my will that he remain until I come, what is that to you?
 You follow me!"

-Whatever the case, John had been following within hearing distance, and later recorded every word.
+In any case, John had been within hearing distance and recorded every word.

-They also believe that although he had often been in jeopardy, imprisoned, and banished to the Isle of Patmos.
-Most believe he was one of the few original apostles to escape martyrdom.
+Most believe that although he had often been in danger, imprisoned, and banished to the Isle of Patmos, he was one of the few original apostles to escape martyrdom.